1. Home

 RIKEN Center for Computational Science Data Assimilation Research Team

-Team Leader: Takemasa Miyoshi (Ph.D.)
+Team Principal: Takemasa Miyoshi (Ph.D.)

 Research Summary